pvcraven/3d_graphics_class/source/assignments/assignment_08/assignment_08.rst

 Assignment 8 - What is Art?
 ===========================

-*This section hasn't been updated for 2021 yet.*

-Upload a one to two page double-spaced essay covering the following question:
+Upload a one (full page) to two page double-spaced essay covering the following question:

 "What is Art?""